atlassian-archive/dataschool/dataschool/_chapters/learn-sql/basic/limit.md

 - _chapters/dictionary/sql.md

 ---
-So far all of our queries have brought back all the rows in the table.
-That's okay for our example database with just a few hundred rows of data, but on other databases that can often be A LOT more data than needed.
-If want to LIMIT the number of results that are returned you can simply use the LIMIT command at the end of the query to specify.
+If want to LIMIT the number of results that are returned you can simply use the LIMIT command with a number of rows to LIMIT by.

 ```sql
 SELECT * FROM artists LIMIT [Number to Limit By];
 ```

 For example

 ```sql
 SELECT * FROM artists LIMIT 3;
 ```

 ensures only the first 3 results are returned.
 Besides returning less results, LIMITing queries can greatly reduce the time they take to run and make your database administrator a lot less angry with you.
-Give it a try by fetching yourself the first *6* rows of the *artists* table:
+Give it a try by fetching yourself the first _6_ rows of the _artists_ table:

-<sqlbox
+<sqlbox initial="SELECT * FROM artists LIMIT 6;"

 answer='SELECT * FROM artists LIMIT 6'
 correct_message="Great.
 Now you can query much less data."

-></sqlbox>
+> </sqlbox>

 ## OFFSET

 You can also specify an OFFSET from where to start returning data.

 ```sql
 SELECT * FROM artists LIMIT 5 OFFSET [Number of rows to skip];